petedejoy/documentation/v2/apache_airflow/cli.md

 If you want to run Airflow locally through the CLI you will need docker installed.

-See [docker download](https://www.docker.com/community-edition#/download)to download docker for your specific operating system.
+See [docker download](https://www.docker.com/community-edition#/download) to download docker for your specific operating system.

 ## Setup